 The main problem with consuming glucose becomes quite apparent when we think about high-carbohydrate eating habits, present around the globe.
 Too much source of immediate energy that doesn't get used up, can slowly lead a person towards disease.

-Another problem is, most of us are not adapted to exploit the fat intake optimally, being used to a constant high intake of carbohydrates.
+Another problem is, that most of us are not adapted to exploit the fat intake optimally, being used to a constant high intake of carbohydrates.
 Anyways, our bodies are evolutionarily adapted to a low and infrequent intake of carbohydrates.

 As more and more scientific and individual reports show that a ketogenic diet works incredibly well with many individuals, it has gained popularity among people who are trying to maintain blood sugar levels and lose body fat.